rootstrap/blog/content/Improve your Rails App searches with Elasticsearch - Leandro Dominguez.md

 In the third line we are telling Elastic we want to take our `id` attribute and add it to the `Post`’ index as an index but without analyzing it.
 This means it won’t apply any filter or transformation to it.

-In the fourth and fifth line, we're adding both `title` and `body` as text type and with an English analyzer.
-This will automatically run text tokenizers, analyzers and will apply a lot of natural language processing tools every time we insert or edit a document in our index, making the searches faster, easier and typo-resistant (be aware all these things take an extra time).
+In the fourth and fifth lines, we're adding both `title` and `body` as text type and with an English analyzer.
+This will automatically run text tokenizers, analyzers and will apply a lot of natural language processing tools every time we insert or edit a document in our index, making the searches faster, easier and typo-resistant (be aware all these things take extra time).
 Follow these links if you’re interested in learning more about [language analyzers](https://www.elastic.co/guide/en/elasticsearch/reference/current/analysis-lang-analyzer.html) and [tokenizers](https://www.elastic.co/guide/en/elasticsearch/reference/current/analysis-tokenizers.html).

 And last but not least, we are declaring `topic` as a _keyword_, meaning we are expecting this field only to be tokenized (and not processed or analyzed) making the inserts and edits faster.
 This is because we are not expected to search through this field, but feel free to play with different options.